ofer-velich/k8s-monitoring-demo/01-prometheus-docker-demo/README.md

 - Huge configuration, for lots scraping components very hard to maintain or to troubleshot on a downtime
 - On large federated hierarchy deployments:
     - Its more hard to get queries to target the correct shard
-    - Its more hard to have cluster services wide holistic view from a single query.
+    - Its more hard to have services wide holistic view in a single query.
     - Its result in an increased configuration burden,
     - Add an additional potential failure point
     - Security, Required complex rules to expose only certain data on the federated endpoint.